-For a small project like the purl diamond, using regular lines to make the chart would be quick and easy.
+For a small item like the purl diamond sampler, using regular lines to make the chart is quick and easy.
 Rectangular projects, and even ones with regular decreases and increases like mitten fingertips and sock toes, can also be typed up quickly on regular lines.
 But if we tried to combine the various Aran patterns on regular lines to make a project chart, especially if we were undecided which patterns we wanted or the order we wanted them across the width of the project, there will be no end of difficulty keeping each pattern's rows together as we try to shuffle the patterns around.

-For both table options, multiple columns allow us to combine small patterns easily.
+For both table options, multiple columns allow us to combine small patterns easily across a project's width.
 We simply put each pattern in its own column, which lets us rearrange them left and right, duplicate them, or manipulate them in any other way, since we can select each pattern's column individually.

-But having to keep up with all the extra line breaks will require some careful clicking and dragging with the mouse to make sure we grab the line breaks along with the actual knitting symbols if we need to copy, say, a four-row pattern to paste two copies of it to match up to a twelve-row pattern.
+But having to keep up with all the extra hard line breaks will require some careful clicking and dragging with the mouse to make sure we grab the line breaks along with the actual stitch symbols if we need to, say, copy a four-row pattern to paste two copies of it to match up to a twelve-row pattern.